joinquit3110/KhaBoom/content/divisibility/content.md

 ---
 > id: crypto1

-{.todo} COMING SOON – RSA example with Alice and Bob

 This encryption algorithm is called __RSA Cryptography__, after its three inventors, Ron Rivest, Adi Shamir and Leonard Adleman who published it in 1977.